cyrilschumacher/transactor/README.md

 The `Transactor` class provides methods for:

   * Get the message type indicator,
   * Get the bitmap,
   * Get the elements
   * And create a binary value representing the ISO 8583 message.

-## How does it work?
+## How does it work

 The classes `Bitmap` and `MessageData` are used as support by the `Transactor` class.
 The `Bitmap` class has the role of building and analyzing a bitmap and the `MessageData` class is in charge of building and analyzing the data elements.